You need meaningful Key Performance Indicators (KPIs). You know it, I know it... everyone knows it.

 For example, let’s say your business goal is to nurture prospects through digital means, with a conversion goal of getting them to download a specific piece of content.
 The actions will likely hone in on content engagement prior to accessing the gated content, as well as actions that will encourage those downloads.
 Our clients typically think about their goals as downstream conversions, so we also capture the conversion for a specific model as a separate point.

-Here is a screenshot of our model (download to make your own):
+Here is a screenshot of our model:

 As you work with this model, it’s critical to socialize it through the organization.
 People behave how they’re measured, and they will fight to ensure that they are measured against targets they believe they can hit.